paladp/cs203-S2019-assessment/assessment.md

 * Setup and configure Travis CI
   * N = Fails to perform any setup and configuration of Travis CI
-  * I = Setting up and configuring Travis CI which performs no checks
+  * I = Sets up and configures Travis CI which performs no checks
-  * A = Sets up and configures Travis CI without performing checks on all relevant project deliverables
+  * A = Sets up and configures Travis CI without performing checks on less relevant project deliverables
-  * G = Sets up and configures Travis CI to perform most relevant checks on project deliverables
+  * G = Sets up and configures Travis CI to perform checks on most relevant project deliverables
-  * E = Correctly sets up and configures Travis CI to perform all relevant checks for project deliverables
+  * E = Correctly sets up and configures Travis CI to perform relevant checks for all project deliverables
 * Perform secure releases of project deliverables
   * N = Does not utilize Travis CI when releasing project deliverables
   * I = Performs a release through Travis CI which is not secured